Delaware Statutory Trusts for 1031 Exchanges

 This point is crucial; the manager/trustee must have very limited powers; in the real estate context, this means that it can NOT:

 The lessor must make a minimum, unconditional “at risk” investment in the property that remains throughout the lease term.
-No member of the group of sub-lessees may have an option to purchase the underlying property at less than its then-current fair market value.
+No member of the group of sub-lessees may have the option to purchase the underlying property at less than its then-current fair market value.
 No member of the group of sub-lessees may make acquisition loans or guarantees.
 The lessor must expect to make a profit from the transaction (apart from tax deductions and credits).

 Owners cannot transfer cash to the trust for reasons other than for a purchase of an interest therein.